python-ellar/ellar/docs/overview/modules.md

 # **Modules**

-A module is a class annotated with a `@Module()` decorator.
+A module is represented by a class with the `@Module()` decorator.
-The `@Module()` decorator provides **metadata** that exports a `Module` data and defines the module structure.
+This decorator provides essential metadata, offering a `Module` data structure that outlines the module's architecture.

 ![middleware description image](../img/ModuleDescription.png)

-The best way to organize your components is to build your projects as `Modules`.
+Organizing components within projects as `Modules` is considered a best practice.

-The `ApplicationModule` is the entry-point/root module to building the application module tree - the internal data structure used to resolve `module` and `provider` relationships and dependencies.
+The `ApplicationModule` serves as the starting point or root module for constructing the application module tree.
+This internal data structure facilitates the resolution of relationships, dependencies, and interactions between modules and providers.

-Thus, the architecture resulting from most applications will include multiple modules with closely related **functionality**.
+Consequently, the typical architecture of applications involves multiple modules, each encapsulating closely related functionality.

 ## **Feature modules**
-Building an application as a group of feature modules bundled together helps to manage complexity, have a maintainable, extendable, and testable code base, and encourage development using SOLID principles.
+Building an application as a group of feature modules bundled together helps manage complexity, maintain a codebase that is both extendable and testable, and encourages development using SOLID principles.

 A typical example of a feature module is the **car** project.
-The `CarModule` wraps all the services and controller that manages the `car` resource which makes it easy to maintain, extend, and testable.
+The `CarModule` wraps all the services and controllers responsible for managing the `car` resource, making it easy to maintain, extend, and test.

 ```python title='project_name/apps/car/module.py' linenums="1"
 from ellar.common import Module
 from ellar.core import ModuleBase
 from ellar.di import Container